Blog

 how to reconcile diverging standards How to reconcile the conflict between ISO 13485 and ISO 9001

 On December 1-5, 2014, the working group for the revision of ISO 13485 (i.e., TC 210 WG1), met at AAMI’s Standards week to review the comments and prepare a first Draft International Standard (DIS).
-We should have some updates on the progress of the DIS later in December, but hopefully, the news will not be a delay of publication until 2016.
+We should have some updates on the progress of the DIS later in December, but hopefully, the news will not be delayed in publication until 2016.
 The following is a summary of the status before last that meeting.

 Updated ISO 13485 and ISO 9001 Standards Being Released